-In Figure 21 we see a coin line using this protocol, idle.
+In Figure 23 we see a coin line using this protocol, idle.

-Figure 21.
+Figure 23.
 Loop start, dial tone first protocol, line idle

-We see that the coin telephone is no different than for the earlier-discussed protocol, but the line circuit is now loop start-the tip is connected to ground (just as for a regular telephone line).
+We see that the line circuit is loop start-the tip is connected to ground (just as for a regular telephone line).